pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 ## Why

-If you make relatively complex games, like RPG-s, and so on, you probably need a good scripting language, to handle complex game story, NPC-s and object interactions, custscenes, events, and so on.
-Then, while C# is good for engine logic, it's not designed for scripting.
-It's simply has too much boilerplate, and too little flexibility for the creative part of the game.
+If you make relatively complicated games, like RPG-s, and so on, you probably need a good scripting language, to handle complex game story, NPC-s and object interactions, custscenes, events, and so on.
+Then, while C# language is good for engine logic, it's not designed for scripting.
+It's simply has too much verbosity and boilerplate, and too little flexibility for the creative part of the game.
 You will probably also need a scripting language that is easily understandable by game scripters, and modders, that are not necessary programmers.

 Many big projects choose [Lua](https://www.lua.org/) for this purpose.
-Lua is a great language, and has a lot of similarities with JavaScript.
+Lua is a great dynamic language, and it has a lot of similarities with JavaScript.
 You can also make Lua work with Unity.
 However, here I want to show how to use JavaScript, because it gives the following advantages:

 - It has a familiar C-like syntax, as opposite to a bit weird syntax of Lua.
 - It has a huge developers community, and npm library with tons of open source packages, including the game development ones, like dialogs, quests, pathfinder, and anything else.
-- It has a lot of good established development tools, including unit test libraries, linters, etc.
+- It has a lot of well established development tools, including IDEs, unit test libraries, linters, etc.

 If you decide to use **JavaScript** in **Unity**, among many other features, you are able:

-- Write logic of your game in a multi-paradigm, dynamically typed, language with strong concepts of meta-programming, where you can both create a beautiful architecture, and unleash your creativity when coding the game world without loosing focus on technical stuff.
+- Write logic of your game in a multi-paradigm, dynamically typed language with strong concepts of meta-programming, where you can both create a beautiful architecture, and unleash your creativity when coding the game world without loosing focus on technical stuff.
 - Make your game scripts logic abstracted from lower level engine logic, also allowing to write automated tests for your story, dialogs and interactions, without even running Unity engine.
 - Easily expose your game logic to the community, so fans can create mods and addons.
 - Make your game portable to any other engine than Unity, if needed
-- Have access to npm library, webpack, babel, and any other mainstream javascript tools and packages.
+- Have access to the [npm library](https://www.npmjs.com/) with thousands of free javascript libraries and tools.

 If you are a professional JavaScript developer, or if you just love JavaScript, but want to make a Unity game, then this tutorial can be especially good for you.

-This tutorial will be also useful for non-unity developers, who just want to setup *Webpack* with *Jint*.
+This tutorial will be also useful for non-unity developers, who just want to setup *Webpack/Babel* with *Jint*.
 In this case, jump directly [here](#5-setup-webpack).

 ## This tutorial will cover